Kerecis Skin Substitute Answers

 • Easy application, easy to handle

-• Evidence based efficacy
+• Evidence-based efficacy

-• No known cultural or religious conflicts
+• No cultural or religious barriers to clinician/patient acceptance

 • Room temperature storage and long shelf life